 All of the certificate courses have prerequisites; students must complete all of a course's prerequisites before they may register for the course.
 Prerequisites do not count toward the 18 s.h. required for the certificate.
-Prerequisites for certificate courses are listed on the Certificate Program in Naval Hydrodynamics website.
+Prerequisites for certificate courses are listed on the Certificate in Naval Hydrodynamics web page.

 Mechanical engineering students may use the certificate as a tailored engineering focus area by adding an additional eligible course.
 In addition, mechanical engineering students may earn the Certificate in Naval Hydrodynamics while they complete the design elective focus area for their major.

-College of Engineering students earning the certificate are advised by the Department of Mechanical and Industrial Engineering.
+College of Engineering students earning the certificate are advised by the Department of Mechanical Engineering.